 Tests marked on screen

-For a marking review you have the option to select whether you have a marking query with a particular question(s), or all questions on an individual test paper, or all test papers for a certain subject.
-You can then provide details about your query at question or paper level.
+For marking reviews, we will review all test papers taken by the pupil for that subject.
+You have the option to select whether your query is for a particular question(s), or all questions on an individual test paper, or all test papers for that subject.
+You can then provide details about your query at a question or paper level.

 Tests marked on paper